NabidAlam/road-to-machine-learning/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Disclaimer

+This repository contains links to external resources.
+Please see [DISCLAIMER.md](DISCLAIMER.md) for important information about external links and resources.

 ## Show Your Support

 If you find this repository helpful, please consider: